 Literature suggested that educated workforce is an essential ingredient for higher rates of entrepreneurship in the context of emerging economies (Baumol et al., 2007; Aidis et al., 2008; Valliere and Peterson, 2011).
 However, educated entrepreneurs may not react similarly to opportunities in all contexts, but rather their reactions may be conditioned by the institutional environment especially in the context of emerging economies (Baumol et al., 2007; Autio and Acs, 2010; Danis and De Clercq, 2011; Acs et al., 2014b).
-For example, Manolova et al. (2008) found that while some post-communist countries, such as Bulgaria, Hungary and Latvia have higher levels of education, these countries tend to exhibit lower rates of entrepreneurship due to entrepreneur's lack of confidence and required skills to start new businesses.
+For example, Manolova et al. (2008) found that while some post-communist countries, such as Bulgaria, Hungary and Latvia have higher levels of education, these confidence and required skills to start new businesses.
 Apart from the fact that this low confidence could be explained through political and social transition (Manolova et al., 2008), literature suggested that improving education would be more effective on increasing entrepreneurial activity levels if it is accompanied by more control of corruption (Álvarez and Urbano, 2011; Aparico et al., 2016).